cms-outreach/ispy-webgl/README.md

 Some tips:

-* It helps to have a nice high-resolution display on which to work.
+* It helps to have a nice high-resolution display on which to work (this step is doing a lot of "heavy lifting" as it were)
 * Enlarge your display window to be as large as it can go (given your screen aspect ratio).
 Since you're working with a browser that should be `Ctrl +`.
 * Turn off the axes in the bottom left of the display (from the "Settings" button).
 * The default black background is often better but in some cases a white background is preferred.
 This can be changed using the "Settings" button.